 In order to be eligible for and maintain SPRI funding, all grant and award holders are expected to meet and follow program funding conditions determined by Sport Canada, in addition to the eligibility requirements outlined below for each specific type of grant or award.

 Applications submitted to SSHRC that would be more appropriately evaluated by the Natural Sciences and Engineering Research Council or the Canadian Institutes of Health Research will not be accepted.
-To determine if your research falls within SSHRC's mandate, please see the guidelines on subject matter eligibility.
+To determine if your research falls within SSHRC's mandate, please see Subject Matter Eligibility.